raphipaffi/roboraider/README.md

 ```
 * Go to <b>Settings > Light Locker Settings</b>, turn everything to <b>Off</b>, set sliders to <b>0 minutes/never</b>.
 * Go to <b>Settings > Power Manager</b>, uncheck <b>Monitor Power Management Control</b> and go through the various tabs and set all the sliders to <b>0 minutes/never</b>.
 * If the system doesn’t shut down cleanly, sometimes the Grub boot manager will wait for a menu selection before booting.
-To avoid this, open the file: <b>/etc/default/grub</b> and add the line: <br />
+To avoid this, open the file <b>/etc/default/grub</b> and add the line: <br />
 ```
 GRUB_RECORDFAIL_TIMEOUT=0
 ```